aeisenberg/auroral/readme.rst

    py play.py  # Windows

 Two games are available.
 You can select them with the ``--game <1 or 2>`` command-line argument.
-First game:
+The game ``1`` consists in moving a character around a level to collect coins while avoiding enemies and unlocking doors:

 .. image:: assets/game1.png
-   :width: 200
+   :width: 400
    :align: center
    :alt: Start state of the first game.

 You can select a level with the command-line option ``--level <n>``, where ``n`` is between 1 and 11, inclusively.
-Second game:
+The game ``2`` consists in moving a spaceship and firing enemies to score points:

 .. image:: assets/game2.png
-   :width: 200
+   :width: 400
    :align: center
    :alt: Start state of the second game.